North Korea threatens 'thousands-fold' revenge against U.S. for sanctions

 Chinese state media said North Korea had to be punished for its missile tests, but criticized the U.S. for its "arrogance" Monday.
 China is North Korea's most important ally.

+In a front-page commentary in its overseas edition, the ruling Communist Party's People's Daily newspaper wrote: "Sanctions to the greatest possible extent must avoid causing negative impacts to ordinary people and to third countries, and avoid bringing disaster to the country in question's normal and legal trade and business exchanges with the outside world, people's normal lives and the humanitarian situation."

-The Global Times, published by the People's Daily, said United States must reign in its "moral arrogance over North Korea."
+The Global Times, a separate newspaper published by the People's Daily, said the United States must rein in its "moral arrogance over North Korea."

 "The West should be reminded to exercise restraint.
 If it believes it is only North Korea rather than the U.S. and South Korea as well to blame for the nuclear issue, this ill-fitting mindset will not help solve the crisis," the editorial said.